|White, off-white, black, brindle, gray

 You also need to know that these dogs tend to be big barkers from an early age through adulthood.
 They inherit this tendency from both parent breeds, so you’re unlikely to avoid this even if your pup takes after one parent more than the other.
 Jack-A-Ranians’ size may make them good for apartment life, but if you live in a space where noise can be an issue, you’ll probably want to reconsider this breed.

-3 Little-Known Facts About Jack-A-Ranians
+3 Little-Known Facts About the Jack-A-Ranian

 1. Jack-A-Ranians make good watchdogs.